 How do I submit a bid?

-- Once you have logged in to your Unison Marketplace account, search for a specific buy using the ‘Start a New Search’ feature or review buys on the 'Opportunities' page.
+- Log in to your Unison Marketplace account at unisonmarketplace.com, and search for a specific buy using the ‘Start a New Search’ feature or review buys on the 'Opportunities' page.

 - Click on the 6-digit buy number link to the left of each buy description.

 - After reviewing buy details, click the 'Start Bid' button.
-Please note that some buys may include bad specs (e.g., discontinued, end of life, wrong part number).
-If you are unable to deliver the line item as requested due to a bad spec, DO NOT BID, unless the buy terms instruct otherwise.
-Instead, notify us by clicking the Questions & Responses link at the top of the page to submit a question or comment.
+If you are unable to deliver the line item as requested, DO NOT BID.
+Instead, notify the Buyer by clicking the Questions & Responses link at the top of the page to submit a question or comment.

 - Complete the Terms page of the bid process, which includes Bid Description, Seller Reference No., acknowledgement of compliance with Buyer's contract request and Buy Terms, and click the 'Continue' button.

 - Complete the Line Items page of the bid process, which contains all pricing, line item description responses, and Seller Attachments, and click the 'Continue' button.
-Use extreme care in this phase as you are committing to provide the specific item(s) at your stated price.
-All opportunities on the Unison Marketplace system are 'all or nothing' (unless otherwise stated within the solicitation), so you MUST bid all of the requested items; no partial bidding is allowed.
+As a reminder, you are committing to provide the specific item(s) at your stated price.
+All opportunities on the Unison Marketplace system are 'all or nothing' (unless otherwise stated within the solicitation), so you must bid all of the requested items; no partial bidding is allowed.

-- View immediate bid status of 'LEAD' or 'LAG'.
+- View immediate bid status of 'LEAD', 'LAG', or Bid Submitted.
 (LEAD means that a bid is in the lead position at a specific moment in time during the buy process; LAG means that a bid is not in the lead position at a specific moment in time during the buy process and that it may be lagging to competitor bids and/or an Active Target Price.)

 Did you find it helpful?